 Applicants will be prepared to participate fully in the program.
 Attendance and overall program participation is required in order to successfully advance through the program.

 About Home Programs

-Admission to a home program (department) must occur before application to the Specialization in Environment and Sustainability program.
-Application deadlines and admissions processes are unique to each department and separate from the Environment and Sustainability Program processes.
+Admission to a home program (department) must occur before application to the Collaborative Specialization in Environment and Sustainability can occur.
+Application deadlines and admissions processes are unique to each department and separate from the collaborative specialization processes.
 Prospective Western students will contact and consult directly with home programs to learn about the admissions process in the department that interests them and the method of identification of a home department research supervisor.